-- Quarterly reports on: budgeted spend to date; actual spend to date; variance to date on each budget head to enable each panel to keep a track of its budget, retain their understanding building up competence and to become aware of any developing issues.
+- request quarterly reports on: budgeted spend to date; actual spend to date; variance to date on each budget head to enable each Panel to keep a track of its budget, retain their understanding building up competence and to become aware of any developing issues.

-- 2. To effectively scrutinise the budget 8 items of data are required:
+- 2. like all Panels to have access to 8 items of data to carry out effective Scrutiny:

-- i.
-The governments announcements though these change
+- (i) The Governments announcements (acknowledging that these changed)

-- ii.
-Headline assumptions
+- (ii) Headline assumptions

-- iii.
-Accounting methodologies
+- (iii) Accounting methodologies

-- iv.
-Current forecast activity levels
+- (iv) Current forecast activity levels

-- v.
-Existing assumptions and reform plans
+- (v) Existing assumptions and reform plans

-- vi.
-The budget book
+- (vi) The Budget Book

-- vii.
-The existing previous year medium term financial plan
+- (vii) The existing previous year's Medium Term Financial Plan

-- viii.
-The risk assessments
+- (viii) Risk assessments